BerkePalamutcu/BerkePalamutcu/README.md

 <h1 align="left"> Berke Palamutcu</h1>
 <p align="left"> Greetings,

-I am a former merchant ship captain with a passion for programming.
+I have a passion for programming.
 Since making the transition, I have delved into the world of web development, with a focus on frontend technologies such as React and Angular.
 I am a fan of object-oriented programming and am always eager to explore other paradigms to expand my skillset.

 Beyond web development, I am fascinated by a wide range of topics including mathematics, cryptography, algorithms, machine learning, and IoT.
 I consider myself to be a "jack of all trades", but my expertise lies primarily in frontend web technologies.